Skip to main content

 Getting a rental property to EPC C involves seven distinct stages:

-7. New certificate lodged -- the EPC register is updated, compliance is demonstrated
+7. New certificate lodged, the EPC register is updated and the rating is demonstrable

 On paper this is straightforward.
 In practice, each step has a queue.